 This statistic shows the global market size of outsourced services from 2000 to 2015.
 In 2008, the global outsourcing market amounted to 87.5 billion U.S. dollars.

 The global outsourcing market - additional information

 Outsourcing involves the contracting out of business processes to third parties, usually in order for the business to avoid certain costs, such as taxes.
-In 2014, business process outsourcing contributed a much larger proportion of the industry’s global revenue than information technology outsourcing, generating 76.1 billion and 28.5 billion U.S. dollars respectively.
-Financial services and manufacturing generally constitute a great share of the global outsourcing market.
+In 2015, business process outsourcing contributed a much smaller proportion of the industry’s global revenue than information technology outsourcing, generating 25.4 billion and 63.5 billion U.S. dollars respectively.